Object locking

 • Run this command to create the bucket: aws --endpoint=https://object-eu-se-1a.binero.cloud s3api create-bucket --bucket [BUCKET_NAME] --create-bucket-configuration LocationConstraint=europe-se-1:gp.recurring --object-lock-enabled-for-bucket

-• Select either “COMPLIANCE” or “GOVERNANCE” as retention mode.
-COMPLIANCE will enforce the settings for all users (also administrators), GOVERNANCE will allow users with special privileges to remove objects or change the retention days.
+• Select either COMPLIANCE or GOVERNANCE as retention mode.
+COMPLIANCE will enforce the settings for all users (also administrators), GOVERNANCE will allow users with privileges to remove objects or change the retention days.

 • Run this command to setup locking on the bucket: aws --endpoint=https://object-eu-se-1a.binero.cloud s3api put-object-lock-configuration --bucket [BUCKET_NAME] --object-lock-configuration '{ "ObjectLockEnabled": "Enabled", "Rule": { "DefaultRetention": { "Mode": "COMPLIANCE", "Days": 1 }}}'

-Objects are now protected as per the policy and days chosen.
+Objects are now protected according to the policy and days chosen.
 See the versioning documentation on how it’s enforced with versions.